 I have been there.
-I would not advocate that making the best resume is the only way to getting the best scholarships.
+I would not advocate that making the best resume is the only way to bag the best scholarships.

-And your recruiters only wants to know whether you are as skilled.
-And whether you know it.
+And your recruiters only want to know whether you are as skilled, and whether you know it.

 Here's a summary of how to make a scholar resume:

 - Make an 'INTERNSHIP' section to include all your internships in it.

 - Below it make a 'PROJECTS' section for all your academic projects.

 - Use reverse chronological format to write your resume.